Living Simply | Mindfulness

 We Slow Down When We Are on Vacation

 Have you ever noticed that we move at a different pace when we are on vacation?
-We move slower, we stop watching the clock and most importantly, we do it guilt free.
+We stop watching the clock and most importantly, we do it guilt-free.
 When we are not on vacation, many of us are so used to hurrying all of the time that we aren’t even aware that we are doing it.

 Do you want your life to be simpler?

-Practice living in VACATION MODE even when you are not on vacation.
+Practice slowing down even when you are not on vacation.Ā

 What if we could hold onto a fraction of this “vacation mode” when we are not on vacation?
 What if we could at least change our focus from, “How much can I possibly get done today?” to “What can I get done at a comfortable pace today?” and “What can I leave for tomorrow?”
 What if we could let go of that incessant need to try and squeeze one more thing into each day?

-We intentionally schedule downtime, because, on vacation, rest is a priority for us.
-We may even do nothing other than reading a book or take a nap for an afternoon.
+We intentionally schedule downtime, because, on vacation, rest and reconnecting with our families is a priority for us.
+We may even do nothing other than read a book or take a nap for an afternoon.
 But our bodies also need rest when we are not on vacation and we should not feel guilty about taking time for ourselves to refuel on a regular basis.

 Practicing moderation in what we purchase and in what we commit ourselves to is key.
 But saying no to more of something is challenging when everyone around us is spinning out of control.
 Scaling back has to be a conscious endeavor, because very likely, if you are living in a world like mine, everyone around you has their minds set on having and doing it all.